 , Mary Jane Burton, a state forensic scientist, had kept bits of Ruffin's evidence in her laboratory notebook.
 Though this went against laboratory protocol, her anomalous behavior provided the evidence of Ruffin's innocence.

 In 2003, DNA testing was performed on the swab sample.
-Not only was Ruffin excluded, but another incarcerated man, in prison for rape, was linked to the sample.
+Not only was Ruffin excluded, but another incarcerated man, Aaron Doxie III, who was in prison for rape, was linked to the sample.

 Over the next two years, three more defendants in Virginia were exonerated by DNA testing performed on biological material from rape kit swabs and pieces of cloth preserved in Burton's files.
 In 2005, then-Governor Mark Warner ordered testing of biological evidence from 1973 through 1988 that could be found in Burton’s files.